islipnot/BananaInternal/README.md

 ### Misc
 - No camera shake (notably removes shaking when shooting or being shot)
 - Disable voice lines (disables the constant voice lines which play even when you disable them via in-game settings)
-- Aspect ratio slider (0.5-5.0 - automatically detects current aspect ratio on launch)
+- Aspect ratio slider (0.5-5.0 - detects aspect ratio on launch)